 \\PPP\$ means purchasing power parity dollars.
 This means that currency conversions between countries have been made using conversion factors that equate to the actual purchasing power of the currencies rather than using official exchange rates.
-The prices used are those prevailing in 2017..
+The prices used are those prevailing in 2017.

-The achievement possibilities frontier (APF) for a given indicator is constructed by plotting the observed value of the indicator against per capita GDP (2017 PPP\$) for all countries over roughly a twenty-year period.
+The achievement possibilities frontier (APF) for a given indicator is constructed by plotting the observed value of the indicator against per capita GDP (2021 PPP\$) for all countries since 1990.
 The frontier is defined as the outer envelope of the scatter plot, and the equation specifying the frontier is estimated by fitting a curve to the observations that define the outer boundary of the scatter plot.
 See Section 2 for detailed interpretation.